spapas/spapas.github.io/content/react-redux-tutorial.rst

         loadBooks, loadAuthors
     }, dispatch)

     export default connect(mapStateToProps, mapDispatchToProps)(App);

 As we can see, there's an internal component (named ``App``) but we export the ``connect``ed component.
-One interesting thing to notice is that ``App`` is an ES6 class based react component (i.e it extends from ``React.Component`` -- I'll talk a bit about these components while taking a look at the ``BookSearchPanel`` which has some more interesting features).
+One interesting thing to notice is that ``App`` is an ES6 class based react component (i.e it extends ``React.Component`` -- I'll talk a bit about these components while taking a look at the ``BookSearchPanel`` which has some more interesting features).

 Concerning the exported,